cldf-datasets/gramadapt/rationale/BH.md

 ## BH: How do Focus Group people view themselves overall in relation to Neighbour Group people, within the context of domain X?

+**Goal**

+This question aims to investigate whether there are any attitudes or beliefs present in this domain that may reflect inequalities in power.
+We frame the question around senses of superiority and inferiority to get to notions of “prestige” that are often invoked in discussions of language convergence and shift in particular.

+**Definitions**

+The scale is as follows:

 - Very superior
 - Superior
 - Neither superior nor inferior
 - Inferior
 - Very inferior

-**Goal**

-This question aims to investigate whether there are any attitudes or beliefs present in this domain that may reflect inequalities in power.
-We frame the question around senses of superiority and inferiority to get to notions of “prestige” that are often invoked in discussions of language convergence and shift in particular.

 **Examples**